MannLabs/refquant/README.md

 By default this installs loose dependancies (no explicit versioning), although it is also possible to use stable dependencies (e.g. `pip install -e "./refquant[stable,development-stable]"`).

-***By using the editable flag `-e`, all modifications to the [refquant source code folder](refquant) are directly reflected when running refquant.
-Note that the refquant folder cannot be moved and/or renamed if an editable version is installed.
+***By using the editable flag `-e`, all modifications to the [refquant source code folder](refquant) are directly reflected when running RefQuant.
+Note that the RefQuant folder cannot be moved and/or renamed if an editable version is installed.
 In case of confusion, you can always retrieve the location of any Python module with e.g. the command `import module` followed by `module.__file__`.***

 ---
 ## Usage

-There are three ways to use refquant:
+There are three ways to use RefQuant:

 * [**GUI**](#gui)
 * [**CLI**](#cli)
 * [**Python**](#python-and-jupyter-notebooks)

-NOTE: The first time you use a fresh installation of refquant, it is often quite slow because some functions might still need compilation on your local operating system and architecture.
+NOTE: The first time you use a fresh installation of RefQuant, it is often quite slow because some functions might still need compilation on your local operating system and architecture.
 Subsequent use should be a lot faster.

 ### GUI